SineStriker/qsynthesis-revenge/README.md

 On Windows, compiling with Microsoft Visual C++ is strongly recommended.

 For detailed information, see [Build Instructions](./docs/build-instructions.md).

-### Modules

-On Windows, you can use the default `wavtool.exe` and `resampler.exe` which are distributed with UTAU to synthesize the audio for QSynthesis.

-On Mac OS and Linux, there are no ready-made concatenating or resampling tools.
-You need to compile them yourself.

-For detailed information, see [Synthesizing Tools](./docs/synthesizing-tools.md).

 ## Open-source softwares used